God's Reward System

 In verses 11-12 Jesus explains what “for theirs is the kingdom of heaven” really means:

-But there’s another purpose other than getting a reward in Eternity, the second purpose for doing things that bless people:
+But there’s another purpose other than getting a reward in Eternity, the second (or possibly the main) purpose for doing things that bless people:

 When people see Christians in action their good deeds are meant to bring glory to God, rather than the person doing them.